Leash Up, for dog's sake

 Most dog attacks reported to councils happen when dogs are off-leash.
 Leashing your dog can save you, your dog and others a lot of pain and anguish.
 Any dog can bite if it’s frightened, feels anxious or threatened.
 An approaching stranger or another dog can unsettle a normally passive dog.
 When your dog is on a leash, you have a far better chance of controlling it and avoiding what could become a distressing or tragic situation.

-Last year in South Australia 2,327 dog harassment/attacks were reported to councils and 513 people were hospitalized for dog bite trauma.
-These numbers are steadily increasing each year.
-When a dog attacks or harasses a person, another dog, animal or bird, this is a breach of the Dog and Cat Management Act 1995 which can attract a ‘control order’ for the dog and fines for the owner.
+In South Australia we are seeing thousands of dog harrassment/attacks reported to councils and around 500 people hospitalised for dog bite trauma each year.
+It is an offence for a dog to attack or harass a person or animal and can attract a ‘control order’ for the dog and fines for the owner.
 In severe cases, dogs can be seized and destroyed.

 Don’t let your dog be or create another statistic.
 Keeping your dog on a leash when off your property protects you, your dog and the community from any physical, emotional, physiological or financial harm a dog bite can cause.